yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ### Exynos and Mali

 Why together?
-Because we found some *interesting* limitations in the Exynos hardware that made us remember of the existential crisis Mali suffers.
+Because we found some *interesting* limitations in the Exynos hardware that reminds us of the existential crisis Mali suffers.
 Besides the AMD specific issue we previously mentioned, Exynos’ Xclipse GPU series shares a quality with Mali: total lack of support for BC4 to BC7 texture decoding.

 While this is *fine* for native Android games (developers just have to scratch their head at the decision to skip basic texture support, and use an alternative like ASTC), Switch games do use BCn textures, extensively in some cases, and adding the extra CPU work of having to decode those textures into something the GPU can handle (RGBA8) will limit performance and increase memory usage.
 This is one of the main reasons these GPUs are not on par with Adreno in terms of feature support.

 So:

 Total Xclipse moments count this month: 2.